Lewis-Allen/UoB-CompSci-Calc-Sheets/README.md

 ## Future Work
 - Automatic calculation of what average you need in the rest of your assignments to achieve a first/higher second.
 (You can work this out yourself by putting in dummy values into the other assignments and seeing what the total becomes).
-- Using this as a base for a fully-fledged web application, making easier for users to make their personalizations.
+- Using this as a base for a fully-fledged web application, making it easier for users to make their personalizations.